 Next to the cathedral stands the Saigon Post Office, a classic French colonial structure, is still a functioning post office today and features huge ceilings, a giant portrait of Uncle Ho, and many beautiful details.

-Final visit of the day is to Ben Thanh Market – an icon of the city, stands in the center of District 1.
+Ben Thanh Market – an icon of the city, stands in the center of District 1.
 Packed to the rafters with everything from fruits to nuts, from tourist kitsch to true bargains, it is a definite must-see.
 Overnight in Ho Chi Minh City

 DAY 10: Saigon Departure (B/-/-)